oscarotero/psr7-middlewares/README.md

 ### DebugBar

 Inserts the [PHP debug bar](http://phpdebugbar.com/) in the html body.
 This middleware requires `Middleware::formatNegotiator` executed before, to insert the debug bar only in Html responses.

+Because this middleware serves also the debugbar assets (css, js and fonts), it must be added before the router to avoid 404 responses.

 ```php
 use Psr7Middlewares\Middleware;